 As the need may arise, the City provides emergency notification and community announcements to community members.
 From time-to-time, the City provides information on power outages, street closures, public safety matters, and weather alerts.
-We provide community members with a choice of receiving text message notifications, robocall voicemails, and emails.
-To enroll for Emergency Notifications and Announcements, visit Emergency Notifications.
+We provide community members with a choice of receiving text message notifications, voice messages, and emails.
+To enroll for Emergency Notifications and Announcements, visit Community eBlast Sign-Up.

 The City showcases snippets of information on two marquees, also known as electronic billboards, stationed in two locations within the City.
 These marquees are used to remind the public of upcoming events, City programs and public service announcements.
 The marquees are located at:

-The northwest corner of Coolidge and Oak Park Blvd.
+The northwest corner of Coolidge Hwy and Oak Park Blvd

-The northwest corner of Coolidge and Nine Mile Road
+The northwest corner of Coolidge Hwy and Nine Mile Rd (Currently broken)

-In an effort to announce major developments, promote an upcoming event, or address a public concern, the City issues media advisories and press releases.
-A media advisory is an announcement of and invitation to the media of an event or promotion that may or may not be a public event, while a press release issued to the news media shares a newsworthy announcement for new developments that may include a new initiative, new service, construction projects, public safety update, departmental progress, or an new economic development, to name a few.
-When the City issues a notification to the press, we make them available to the public at Media Advisories and Press Releases.
+In an effort to announce major developments, promote major events, and address public concerns, the City issues media advisories and press releases.
+A media advisory is an announcement of and invitation to the media for an event or promotion that may or may not be a public event.
+A press release issued to the media shares a newsworthy announcement for developments that may include a new initiative, new service, construction projects, public safety update, departmental progress, or anything else that might be deemed newsworthy.
+These media advisories and press releases are done through email messages sent directly to media contacts.
+When the City issues a notification to the press, we also make them available to the public at Media Advisories and Press Releases.